 Payments Made to Persons Not Resident in Canada That Perform Services for You in Québec

 If you make a payment, other than in the course of regular and continuous employment, to a person (including a corporation) that is not resident in Canada for services the person performed for you in Québec, you must withhold 9% income tax from the payment.
-This does not apply to payments made:
+Do not withhold 9% income tax from payments made:

 - to a person in the course of regular and continuous employment;